softwarecrafters/kata-log/README.md

-# awesome-katas
+# Kata-Log

 Resources to facilitate coding katas

-Go to [egga.github.io/awesome-katas/](https://egga.github.io/awesome-katas/) to see it in all its glory...
+Go to [egga.github.io/kata-log/](https://egga.github.io/kata-log/) to see it in all its glory...

 Todo:
 | Bowling Game        | TDD Cycle: Red, Green, Refactor |